ivosimoes/FCUP-SP/README.md

-# FCUP-SP 2022/2023
+# FCUP-SP

 ## Summary

-Solutions for the Logbooks, Weekly CTFs and Challenge CTFs.
+Solutions for the Logbooks, Weekly CTFs and Challenge CTFs of 2022/2023 edition of Security and Privacy course.

 ## Grades